 Over 90% of buyers now rely on online search before making a purchase decision, and the internet has become the place where most consumers begin the vehicle buying journey.
 Your website is where consumers will first interact with your brand.

 Before a retailer can even connect with a potential online customer, the basics need to be in place to enable a route of research, decision, and purchase.
-To maintain profitability while trading remotely, businesses need to be flexible and offer the right process and routes to market for the right customer at the right time.
+To maintain profitability while trading remotely, businesses need to be flexible and offer the right process and routes to market for the right customer at the right time on their car dealer websites.

 Good digital tools allow the buying journey to take place at a time that suits the buyer, offering what the buyer wants, when they want it.
 But that doesn’t mean retailers lose control of the sales process.

-Clever retailers use technology to take a proactive approach to remote sales, using tools that enable them to encourage buyers to take the next steps.
+Clever retailers use car dealership software to take a proactive approach to remote sales, using tools that enable them to encourage buyers to take the next steps.

 The ability to build a proposition that includes a combination of price, part-exchange, finance, upgraded warranties, and other value-added products to meet the buyer's specific needs provides more flexibility to modern vehicle retail.